 We return to places that have already been treated in order to put down fresh quantities.
 Gritting will only work if it is done repeatedly because it needs the 'mixing effect' of passing traffic to work properly, especially if there is more than one snowfall.

 The borough's 460 miles of pavements and footpaths must be treated by hand which is a labour intensive and time consuming process.
 Particular attention is always paid to entrances outside tube and railway stations, hospitals, OAP day centres, schools, care homes, clinics and nurseries.

-Read about clearing ice and snow from pavements yourself.
+Get advice on how to clear ice and snow from pavements yourself.

 Red routes and adjoining pavements

 The gritting of borough red routes and their adjoining pavements is managed by Transport for London - these include the A3, A24, A205, A214, A306, A3205 and A3220.